pay-theory/payment-components/README.md

     "tags":{ "pay-theory-environment":"env","pt-number":"pt-env-XXXXXX", "YOUR_TAG_KEY": "YOUR_TAG_VALUE" }
 }
 ```

+*note that the convenience fee is included in amount*

 If a failure or decline occurs during the transaction, the response will be similar to the following:

 ```json